ExpressionEngine/ExpressionEngine-User-Guide/source/security/spam_protection.rst

 intermediary "redirect page" at your site first, before being sent to the target destination.

-The setting is located at: :menuselection:`Admin --> Security and Privacy --> Security and Sessions`
+The setting is located at: :menuselection:`Settings --> Security & Privacy`

 .. _deny-duplicate-data-label: